-As un-predictable as the British weather, December 2017 turned out to be our busiest month ever and I am now intrigued to know what is in store for the property industry in 2018.
-In the first week of January we have seen the normal predictions by ‘industry experts’ and it seems that rents and house prices are going to rise and or fall depending on Brexit, bitcoins or the direction of the wind!
+As un-predictable as the British weather, last month turned out to be our busiest month ever and I am now intrigued to know what is in store for the property industry in 2020.
+We are seeing the normal predictions by ‘industry experts’ and it seems that rents and house prices are going to rise and or fall depending on Brexit, bitcoins or the direction of the wind!

-That said, the prospects for first-time buyers are looking better thanks to the recent abolition of stamp duty for property up to £300,000.
-This represents a significant reduction in costs for buyers already struggling to raise huge deposits and it will be interesting to see what impact this has over the next few months.
-Post Office Money has posted some useful Top Tips for those considering getting onto the housing ladder.
+That said, the prospects for first-time buyers are looking better thanks to some innovative mortgage products and Post Office Money posted some useful Top Tips for those considering getting onto the housing ladder.

 According to an investment expert, Birmingham is booming for property investors and will continue to be one of the strongest buy-to-let markets in the country; Apparently “Birmingham’s youthful population and the huge number of graduates that the city produces every year has created an excellent environment for entrepreneurship”.